SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Methodology

-We propose a ``dream connection" to enhance the previously proposed ``sleep connection" through two innovative modifications.
+We propose a ``reconstruction connection'' to enhance the previously proposed ``enrichment connection'' through two innovative modifications.
 Firstly, we replace the encoder \(\phi(.)\) with a complete pre-trained autoencoder \(\theta(\phi(x))\).
 We anticipate that utilizing the full autoencoder will allow for a more comprehensive integration of information into the subsequent block.
-The mathematical illustration of a ``dream connection'' is as follows: where $\theta(\cdot)$ and $\phi(\cdot)$ are encoder and decoder, respectively.
-Secondly, the output (``dream'') generated by the autoencoder \(\theta(\phi(x))\) is not only transferred to the subsequent block but also directed to a parallel block for a deeper analysis of these reconstructed features.
-In the final stage, the data from the 'dreams' and the chain-like module is combined before being processed through fully connected layers, ultimately leading to a softmax layer for predictions.
+The mathematical illustration of a ``reconstruction connection'' is as follows: where $\theta(\cdot)$ and $\phi(\cdot)$ are encoder and decoder, respectively.
+Secondly, the output (``reconstructed representation'') generated by the autoencoder \(\theta(\phi(x))\) is not only transferred to the subsequent block but also directed to a parallel block for a deeper analysis of these reconstructed features.
+In the final stage, the data from the reconstructed representations and the chain-like module is combined before being processed through fully connected layers, ultimately leading to a softmax layer for predictions.

 DreamNet is expected to achieve better performance by utilizing the pre-trained autoencoder for feature augmentation, which is theoretically and practically different from traditional data augmentation.
-Specifically, conventional augmentation methods, such as RandAugment \cite{randaugment} and TextAttack \cite{morris2020textattack}, typically involve crude manipulations on the raw dataset.
+Specifically, conventional augmentation methods, such as RandAugment \cite{randaugment}, typically involve crude manipulations on the raw dataset.
 While these methods can generate similar data, they may also introduce unnecessary noise.
-In contrast, feature augmentation through ``dreaming" is a more principled approach that leverages the model's architecture.
-Practically, data augmentation and feature augmentation can be used complementarily within the same model, where data augmentation operates on the raw data, while our proposed feature augmentations with "dreams" are based on enhancing the model's internal representations.
+In contrast, feature augmentation through ``reconstruction'' is a more principled approach that leverages the model's architecture.
+Practically, data augmentation and feature augmentation can be used complementarily within the same model, where data augmentation operates on the raw data, while our proposed feature augmentations with ``reconstruction'' are based on enhancing the model's internal representations.

-Like SleepNet, we design two variations of DreamNets, one for CV tasks and the other for NLP tasks.